mozilla/zamboni/docs/api/topics/apps.rst

         ``interactive_elements``.
 If a region is detected, only a subset of data will be returned.
     :type content_ratings: object
-    :param content_ratings.ratings: Content ratings associated with the app.
+    :param content_ratings.body: The rating body that assigned the content rating.
+It is based off of the region of the request.
+It can be 'classind', 'esrb', 'generic', 'pegi', or 'usk.
+    :type content_ratings.body: string
+    :param content_ratings.rating: The content rating (usually an age).
-    :type content_ratings.ratings: object
+    :type content_ratings.ratings: string
     :param content_ratings.descriptors: IARC content descriptors, flags about the app that might affect its suitability for younger-aged users.
-    :type content_ratings.descriptors: object
+    :type content_ratings.descriptors: array
-    :param content_ratings.interactive_elements: IARC interactive elements,
+    :param content_ratings.interactives: IARC interactive elements,
         aspects about the app relating to whether the app shares info or interacts with external elements.
-    :type content_ratings.interactive_elements: array
-    :param content_ratings.regions: The mapping of region slugs to their respective and assigned IARC ratings bodies.
-Regions that do not fall under any of the listed regions uses the "generic" content rating in content_ratings.ratings.
     :type content_ratings.interactive_elements: array
     :param created: The date the app was added to the Marketplace, in ISO 8601 format.